martinw82/startifi_latest_deployed/docs/usersummary_readme.md

 ## 🚀 What is the MVP Library Platform?

 The MVP Library Platform is your premier marketplace for **AI-ready Minimum Viable Product (MVP) codebases**.
 We provide a curated collection of high-quality, production-ready templates designed to help you launch your ideas faster and build smarter.
-Whether you're an entrepreneur, a seasoned developer, or an agency, our platform is built to streamline your development process and unlock new opportunities.
+Whether you're an entrepreneur, a seasoned developer, or an agency, our platform streamlines your development process and unlocks new opportunities.

 ## 🎯 Who is this for?